Flex Seal

 Flex Seal is an American brand of adhesive bonding products made by the family-owned company Swift Response in Weston, Florida.
 Founded on February 28, 2011, the company employs 100 people led by its pitchman and Chief Executive Officer Phil Swift.
 Flex Seal has become a popular internet meme due to its television advertisement demonstrations of the product in absurd and exaggerated situations, as well as Swift's enthusiasm and loud voice.

 Products

-The company makes a line of adhesive bonding products that are based around the concept of liquid rubber.
+The brand includes a line of adhesive bonding products that are based around the concept of liquid rubber.

 Flex Shot was released as an alternative to a caulk gun.
 Flex Tape was released as a waterproof tape.
 Flex Glue was released as a fix-all adhesive.

 The company has also made several ancillary products over the years, including Block Out, Slick Fix, Maximum Traction, Foamazing, Blast Off and Winter Wax.